Monday, September 30, 2024

 Finally, there is an extensive list of text notes by chapter, a bibliography, and an index.
 This book, and the previous one, can make a terrific study for an individual or a group, and also become deeper research into one particular or more.

-It seems that this may be a book for and adult and a young child, an interesting introduction to animals who use tools, too!
+It seems that this may be a book for an adult and a young child, an interesting introduction to animals who use tools, too!
 In double-page spreads with large, colorful, and realistic illustrations by Jane McGuinness, Martin Jenkins writes a brief sentence on the left about the animal in large print.
 On the right is a more complicated explanation in smaller print with the illustration.
 There are a few with both on one page.
 Animals included are bowerbirds, sea otters, and chimpanzees, the one identified as the animal that used tools more than any other.
 A delightful surprise ends the book, and there is an index.
 It will be a great beginning learning for young readers.
 If slightly older, they may want to discover more through added research.

 Next: I am reading the very long and just out All The Colors of The Dark, by Chris Whitaker.
 Thus far, it's mesmerizing.
 Now that I've finally started, it's very hard to put down!